Who We Are

 - Regional, local, and national AETC programs provide case-based and organizational education, training, consulting, and technical assistance.

-- Regional centers and their partnering (local) sites work directly within the community through targeted training and by linking providers with local experts.
+- Regional AETCs and their local partnering sites work directly within the community through targeted interventions and support.

-- National centers and programs provide resources, assistance, consultation, and training to support healthcare professionals and faculty in the AETC network and beyond.
+- National centers and programs provide resources, assistance, consultation, and training to support the HIV healthcare workforce and AETC Program faculty and staff.

-- The National Clinician Consultation Center (NCCC) operates a Warmline for individual clinician case consultations, a PEPline for consultations on post-exposure prophylaxis, a PrEPline for consultations on pre-exposure prophylaxis, a Perinatal Hotline for questions about the care of HIV-infected pregnant women as well as indications and interpretations of HIV tests, a Hepatitis C Management line for consultations on hepatitis C mono-infection management, and a Substance Use Management line for advice on substance use management for providers.
+- The National Clinician Consultation Center (NCCC) operates an HIV Warmline for individual clinician case consultations related to any clinical care related question regarding a patient with HIV, a PEPline for consultations on post-exposure prophylaxis (PEP), a PrEPline for consultations on pre-exposure prophylaxis (PrEP), a Perinatal Hotline for questions about the care of pregnant women with HIV and newborns exposed to HIV, a Hepatitis C Management line for consultations on hepatitis C mono-infection management, and a Substance Use Management line for advice on substance use management for clinicians.

-- The AETC National Coordinating Resource Center (NCRC) offers a virtual library of online training resources for adaptation by HIV care providers and other healthcare professionals to meet local training needs, coordinates an annual in-person conference for RWHAP prescribing clinicians, and provides technical assistance, marketing services, and capacity-building support for the AETC network and allied healthcare professionals.
+- The National AETC Support Center (NASC) offers a virtual library of online training resources for adaptation by HIV healthcare workforce members to meet training needs, coordinates an annual in-person conference for RWHAP-funded clinical care prescribing clinicians, and provides technical assistance, marketing services, and capacity-building support for the AETC network.

-- The National HIV Curriculum (NHC), developed and managed by the University of Washington Infectious Diseases Education & Assessment (IDEA) Program, provides free, up-to-date content for clinicians to learn about HIV diagnosis, treatment, and prevention.
-The NHC's 37 lessons and corresponding question bank topics offer free CME, MOC, CNE, pharmacology CE, and CE, an in-depth antiretroviral medications section, HIV symptom evaluation guides, mini-lectures, and clinical screening tools and calculators to support clinical decision-making.
+- The National HIV Curriculum (NHC) and the National PrEP Curriculum, developed and managed by the University of Washington Infectious Diseases Education & Assessment (IDEA) Program, provides free, up-to-date content for clinicians to learn about HIV diagnosis, treatment, and prevention.
+Both curricula provide self-guided lessons.
+Both offer free CME and CNE credits.

 AETCs through the years: 35th Anniversary Video Commemoration